-Resuscitation efforts in the in-patient adult hospital setting have been an ongoing challenge.
-In 2016, it was reported that only 24.8% of adult patients survive an in-hospital cardiac arrest.
-Experiential training and preparation of staff to respond to these emergency situations can have a positive impact on patient survival.
-Fundamental aspects of adult Basic Life Support (BLS) include immediate recognition of sudden cardiac arrest, activation of an emergency response system, early cardiopulmonary resuscitation (CPR), and rapid defibrillation, if indicated.
+Resuscitation efforts in the in-patient adult setting have been an ongoing challenge.
+Reported 2016 survival to discharge from the hospital rates show that only 24.8% of adult patients survive an in-hospital cardiac arrest.
+Experiential training and preparation of staff to respond to these emergency situations can have an impact on patient survival.
+Fundamental aspects of adult Basic Life Support (BLS) include immediate recognition of sudden cardiac arrest, activation of an emergency response system, early cardiopulmonary resuscitation (CPR), and rapid defibrillation if indicated.
 Training of health professionals in high quality CPR (correct rate, correct depth, and full recoil of the patient's chest), offers patients the best chance of surviving the event.
 Frequent training helps promote precise, correct technique along with skill retention; it leads to improved patient outcome (1, 2, 3).
 Additionally, teamwork, role identification and communication are essential aspects of quality resuscitation delivery (4).